Chris Pontius (soccer): Playing career

-Despite being originally named to Ventura County Fusion's roster in 2008 along with a number of other Gauchos, he did not appear in any matches for the club.
+Despite being originally named to Ventura County Fusion's roster in 2008 along with several other Gauchos, he did not appear in any matches for the club.

 D.C.
 United

 Pontius was drafted in the first round (7th overall) of the 2009 MLS SuperDraft by D.C.
 United.
 He made his professional debut, and scored his first professional goal, on March 22, 2009, in D.C.
 United's first game of the 2009 MLS season against Los Angeles Galaxy.
-On May 23, 2010 Pontius scored D.C.'s 2nd goal in the 3–2 victory against Italian giants A.C.
+On May 23, 2010, Pontius scored D.C.'s 2nd goal in the 3–2 victory against Italian giants A.C.
 Milan.
-On July 25, 2012 he scored the MLS All-Star's 2nd goal against Chelsea F.C. to equalize their eventual 3–2 win.
+On July 25, 2012, he scored the MLS All-Star's 2nd goal against Chelsea F.C. to equalize their eventual 3–2 win.
 Also in 2012, Pontius emerged as D.C.
 United's leading goal scorer with 10 goals through the first 27 league matches.
 On September 14, 2012, D.C.
 United announced Pontius' signing to a long-term contract extension with the club (terms of the extension are as yet undisclosed).

 Pontius has had a career riddled with injuries.
 In September 2010, he had a hamstring injury that required surgery and ended his season.
 Again in 2011, his season ended early with a fractured tibia.
-In 2012, his first injury free season since his debut, he scored a career high 12 goals.
+In 2012, his first injury-free season since his debut, he scored a career-high 12 goals.
 Injuries again plagued Pontius in 2013 and he only played in 22 of the 34 matches that year.
 D.C.
 United announced in April 2014, that Pontius would again undergo hamstring surgery and would likely miss most of the 2014 season.
-Pontius eventually returned to the lineup as a substitute on September 10, 2014 with a mere 8 games left in the regular season.
+Pontius eventually returned to the lineup as a substitute on September 10, 2014, with a mere 8 games left in the regular season.
 He played 182 games, scored 37 goals, and recorded 23 assists for DC.